AdobeDocs/commerce-knowledge-base.en/help/best-practices/performance/magento-best-practice-conducting-critical-actions-in-admin.md

 ---
-title: "Adobe Commerce best practice: conducting critical actions in Admin"
+title: 'Adobe Commerce best practice: conducting critical actions in Admin'
-description: "It is best practice not to conduct critical actions in the Commerce Admin panel during business hours to avoid performance degradation."
+description: It is best practice not to conduct critical actions in the Commerce Admin panel during business hours to avoid performance degradation.
+exl-id: e60a75c4-eb3e-4fb9-9a55-09c1d9a96bde
 ---
 # Adobe Commerce best practice: conducting critical actions in Admin

 It is best practice not to conduct critical actions in the Commerce Admin panel during business hours to avoid performance degradation.